emma-schmidt/DATA310/projectdescription.md

 ### Rugby World Cup 2019 Game Outcomes

-For my final project, I am interested in training a machine learning algorithm to predict whether a team won or lost their game in the 2019 Rugby World Cup by inputting various other stats from the game.
-Below is the first ten rows of my data so you can see the variables I am working with:
+For my final project, I am interested in training a machine learning model to predict whether a team won or lost their game in the 2019 Rugby World Cup by inputting various other stats from the game.
+Below is the first ten rows of my data (which contains 90 observations in total) so you can see the variables I am working with:

 | Game | Pool | Team         | Win or Loss | Point Differential | Meters Run | Runs | Clean Breaks | Offloads | Turnovers Conceded | Possession Pct | Territory Pct | Scrums Won | Scrums Won Pct | Lineouts Won | Lineouts Won Pct | Red Cards | Yellow Cards | Penalties Conceded |
 | ---- | ---- | ------------ | ----------- | ------------------ | ---------- | ---- | ------------ | -------- | ------------------ | -------------- | ------------- | ---------- | -------------- | ------------ | ---------------- | --------- | ------------ | ------------------ |